ghga-de/auth-service/README.md

 The `auth_adapter` subpackage contains the authentication service used by the API gateway via the ExtAuth protocol.

+If a `path_prefix` has been configured for the AuthService in the API gateway, then the `api_root_path` must be set accordingly.
 ## User Management

 The `user_management` subpackage contains the user data management service.